Kenwood Management Tips: When Investments Don’t Work Out as Planned

 What do we mean by losses when thinking about commercial real estate?
 Here are a few ways investors can lose money in real estate with some insights to overcome these losses.

 Lost Real Estate Acquisitions

-When Kenwood is not the high bidder, we look to perform an investment autopsy by contacting various sources.
-Investment sales brokers will generally share some information with us, but we often seek out information from multiple sources to develop a full understanding where our analysis fell short.
+When Kenwood Management is not the high bidder, we look to perform an investment autopsy by contacting various sources.
+Investment sales brokers will generally share some information with us, but we often seek information from multiple sources to fully understand where our analysis fell short.

 Missed Leasing Opportunity

-Sometimes, business owners want to know their Landlord and value the ability to easily contact them.
-Local ownership benefits from this because institutional owners are frequently in other cities making the landlord-tenant relationship more difficult to establish.
-At Kenwood, we promote the value of local ownership, meet frequently face-to-face with every tenant, and provide them with our principals’ cell phone numbers to facilitate a readily accessible relationship and a better collaboration between landlord and tenant.
+Sometimes, business owners want to know their landlord and value the ability to easily contact them.
+Local ownership benefits from this because institutional owners are frequently in other cities, making the landlord-tenant relationship more difficult to establish.
+So, at Kenwood, we promote the value of local ownership, frequently meet face-to-face with every tenant, and provide them with our principals' cell phone numbers to facilitate a readily accessible relationship and a better collaboration between landlord and tenant.